dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_prerequisites.md

 * On a Docker orchestration platform, such as Kubernetes or OpenShift cluster, by using the provided Helm chart.
 * On virtual machines with Docker installed, by using Docker Compose.

-This page covers the prerequisites for both virtual machine based and Docker Orchestration platform deployments.
+This page covers the prerequisites for both virtual machine based and Docker orchestration platform deployments.

 ## General prerequisites